Cross-Border Carve-Outs: Essential Tax Implications

 Every bank has its own process when it comes to foreign companies looking to establish a new relationship, making it impossible to standardize this country to country.
 Some banks are notoriously heavy on documentation and Know Your Customer (KYC) obligations and require significant documentation related to the Ultimate Beneficial Owners (UBO).

-Because banks have due diligence teams reviewing all the documentation, they may request more information, demand wet signatures, multiple copies, and in-person meetings, which can add additional weeks or months to finalize the opening of a bank account.
+Because banks have due diligence teams reviewing all the documentation, they may request more information, demand wet signatures, multiple copies, and in-person meetings, which can add weeks or months to finalize the opening of a bank account.

 Tax Registrations